UPPMAX/programming_formalisms/lesson_plans/day_5_2.md

 ## 14:00-14:45 RB

  * Goals:
-   * Students can do a TDD cycle
+   * Obtain a speed profile

 When |What
 -----|-------------------------